salesforcecli/plugin-orchestrator/messages/appframework.update.app.md

 # flags.label.description

 A new display label for the app.
-This is the human-readable name shown to users in the Analytics Studio UI.
+This is the human-readable name shown to users on the App Install History page.
 The label helps users identify and select the appropriate app.
 Use clear, descriptive labels that explain the app's purpose.

 # flags.description.summary